Wireless Public Alerting explained

 The Alert Ready system was developed in partnership with federal, provincial and territorial emergency management officials, Pelmorex Corp., the broadcast industry and wireless service providers including TELUS to ensure you receive emergency alerts immediately and know when to take action to keep you and your family safe.

-TELUS and all Canadian wireless service providers are required to broadcast emergency alerts received from alerting authorities directly to consumers’ WPA compatible wireless devices using Cell Broadcast distribution.
+TELUS and all Canadian wireless service providers are required to broadcast emergency alerts received from alerting authorities directly to consumers’using Cell Broadcast distribution.

-Wireless service providers will only receive and broadcast alerts that are issued for threat-to-life situations.
+Wireless service providers will only receive and broadcast alerts that are issued for.